mattwg/carnd-project3/README.md

+Link to YouTube video [here](https://www.youtube.com/watch?v=SnZaafoMqZc)

 I suspect that the smoother driving when I removed dropout could be highlighting that that my model is either undertrained or has too small an architecture.
 Further experiments would be required to ascertain the root cause - I would start by increasing the size of the fully connected layer and the convolutional layers.

+The model also performed very well on the second track - completing the majority of the track before slowing on a hill.
+The performance on the second track is even more surprising since the model had not seen the track - demonstrating that the image augmentation is helping the model generalise well.

+The code to train model 5 can be seen [here on github](https://github.com/mattwg/carnd-project3/blob/master/model-balanced.py)

 ### Lessons Learnt